PRPPs are the future of pension reform

 As much as the financial institutions need to be part of the overall process in designing the PRPP, the government needs to include other parties that will be directly affected by PRPPs like the businesses that do not have Workplace Retirement Programs currently in place.
 These businesses also need to step up and make their opinions known.

-Also, as a strong advocate of financial education, I believe a program that helps people save will work much better if education and advice is built into the program.
-My hope is that it’s not just about driving costs lower at the risk of creating a bare bones program with no advice and no education.
-Every group RRSP and pension plan that exists to day is better when there is:
+Also, as a strong advocate of financial education, I believe a program that helps people save will work much better if education and advice are built into the program.
+My hope is that it’s not just about driving costs lower at the risk of creating a bare-bones program with no advice and no education.
+Every group RRSP and a pension plan that exists today is better when there is: